Mohan Upreti: Career

 He remained in the faculty of National School of Drama (NSD), New Delhi, for many years, and also directed plays for NSD Repertory Company, where his most known work was the play, 'Indra Sabha'.

 His most important work is the epic ballad 'Rajula Malushahi', published in 1980, offers never before insights into the Kumaoni folk culture.
 His other important plays are 'Nanda Devi Jagar', upon which he made a film as well, 'Sita Svayamvar', and 'Haru Heet'.
 Apart from that he also gave music for many theatre productions, including 'Ghasiram Kotwal', his music for Hindustani version of Brecht's Three Penny Opera was vastly appreciated and still remembered as his finest.

 He worked for many years to revive traditional Ramlila plays and bring them to urban audiences.

 He also gave music for a number of television productions in the 80's including in a series based on Ruskin Bond's stories, 'Ek Tha Rusty', where again his compositions were noticeable for the distinct Kumaoni folk touch.

 He died in 1997, in New Delhi.

 Family

 He married Naima Khan Upreti, a graduate of National School of Drama, in 1969.

 Legacy

 Each year on his birth anniversary, 'Parvatiya Kala Kendra', an institution set up by him, presents a new play.

-In the 2004, "Bedu Pako Baro Masa" – a creation of Mohan Upreti, was used in Coca-Cola commercial "Thanda Matlab Coca Cola", by Prasoon Joshi, himself from Kumaon.
+In 2004, "Bedu Pako Baro Masa" – a creation of Mohan Upreti, was used in Coca-Cola commercial "Thanda Matlab Coca Cola", by Prasoon Joshi, himself from Kumaon.
 In the ad a "Pahari Guide" is shown humming the tune.
 The song is still played at Kumaoni weddings, celebrations and cultural functions and has now even become a popular mobile ringtone.
 It is also the marching song of the Kumaon Regiment.

 In 2006, National School of Drama published his biography, titled, Mohan Upreti – The Man and His Art, written by theatre critic, Diwan Singh Bajeli.